Conservation and restoration of neon objects: Neon in fine art

 Prior to the 1960s, neon technology was associated with advertising and was not considered fine art.
 In the 1960s, visual artists began experimenting with neon in mixed media and installation artworks.
-Prominent neon artworks during this time include Jasper Johns’ Field Painting (c.
-1963-1964), James Rosenquist’s Tumbleweed (1963-1966), and Robert Rauschenberg’s Green Shirt (1965-1967).
+Prominent neon artworks during this time include Jasper Johns' Field Painting (c.
+1963–1964), James Rosenquist's Tumbleweed (1963–1966), and Robert Rauschenberg's Green Shirt (1965–1967).

 Chryssa, a Greek artist, is largely credited with establishing neon as a visual art form.
-She was very active in the 1960s and 70s and created large-scale works with a focus on and constant incorporation of neon.
+She was very active in the 1960s and 1970s and created large-scale works with a focus on and constant incorporation of neon.
 Other artists began exploring the neon technology in 1970s, and have continued to do so in contemporary art making.

-Some artists both design and create neon artworks by learning the skill set; however, the majority of artists rely on professional neon vendors to fabricate artworks following the artists’ design.
+Some artists both design and create neon artworks by learning the skill set; however, the majority of artists rely on professional neon vendors to fabricate artworks following the artists' design.

-Neon artworks can be found in many permanent public collections, including the Museum of Modern Art, New York, the Art Institute of Chicago, Chicago, IL, and the Smithsonian American Art Museum, Washington, D.C.
+Neon artworks can be found in many permanent public collections, including the Museum of Modern Art, New York, the Art Institute of Chicago, Chicago, Illinois, and the Smithsonian American Art Museum, Washington, D.C.
 In 1981, Lili Lakich and Richard John Jenkins founded the Museum of Neon Art (MONA) in Los Angeles, whose collection preserves and exhibits historical neon advertisements and neon fine art.
 In 2011, the museum closed its downtown Los Angeles location and reopened in 2016 in Glendale, California.